Vanilla-Optimized/Vanilla-Optimized/README.md

 <details>
 <summary>READ PLEASE(FOR AMD GPU OR BELOW GTX 16 SERIES)</summary>

 ### - This modpack uses the _**nvidium**_ mod and uses an unusual technology (mesh shaders).
-If you have a graphics card from AMD or below GTX 16 series, please remove or disable the mod from the modpack.
+If you have a graphics card from AMD, Intel or below GTX 16 series, please remove or disable the mod from the modpack.
 But according to the mod developer: "No, the mod is not functional on non-Nvidia systems, but the Nvidium will automatically disable itself.
 Your gameplay will not be affected."

 </details>